isaacadorno21/StockVisuals/README.md

 # StockVisuals

-Get data and visuals on individuals stocks or full portfolios
+The goal of StockVisuals is to create visualizations of individuals stocks or full portfolios based on historical data.

+Future Steps:
+* Incorporate Alpha Vantage API
+* Create prediction model based on average annual returns
+* Show historical data through graphs